 Q2 is already well under way and you’re looking for answers.
 Perhaps it’s a hangover from a big Q4.
 Maybe your team drained the Q1 pipeline to make the number last year.
 You can’t stop fuming that the number itself handed to you by the CEO and CFO is unrealistic, yet you’re left holding the bag now to make it happen.
-You are not alone, visit Greg Alexander and I in Dallas Texas at The Studio to quickly figure out a plan to make you successful.

 The miss is painful and you have to figure it out.
 You have a board meeting coming up.
 3 months ago you strode in there with great confidence.
 Now, you have to explain the miss.
 Ugh.